TOAST-DOCS/Compute-Instance/en/console-guide.md

 If the status does not change, or the **!
 Restart** button is not disabled, press 'Refresh'.

 The instance becomes inoperable while restarting is underway.
-Unless restarting instance is normally completed, it shall be automatically reported to the administrator, and you'll be contacted by TOAST.
+Unless restarting instance is normally completed, it shall be automatically reported to the administrator, and you'll be contacted by NHN Cloud.